sinemeister/hyperskill-java-projects/README.md

 All the projects in this repository:

-- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/bulls-and-cows">Chuck Norris Cipher Encoder</a>: A multiway binary to Chuck Norris Unary code encryption/decryption!
+- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/bulls-and-cows">Bulls and Cows</a>: A classic code-breaking game with OOP implementation!
-- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/chuck-norris-cipher-encoder">Bulls and Cows</a>: A classic code-breaking game with OOP implementation!
+- <a href="https://github.com/sinemeister/hyperskill-java-projects/tree/main/chuck-norris-cipher-encoder">Chuck Norris Cipher Encoder</a>: A multiway binary to Chuck Norris Unary code encryption/decryption!

 ## Contact